Ethiopian Airlines will be debuting its A350 aircraft in China this week when it changes equipment on its Addis Ababa-Beijing route starting May 9.

 The A350, along with the B787 Dreamliner, is part of Ethiopian’s overall route network expansion and fleet modernisation plan, according to CEO Tewolde GebreMariam.
 Starting June 5, Ethiopian is set to begin a new direct service between Addis Ababa and Chengdu using a B787.

-Last year, it began operating its A350 service between the Ethiopian capital and London Heathrow, and was reviewed by Business Traveller.
+Last year, it began operating its A350 service between the Ethiopian capital and London Heathrow, which was reviewed by Business Traveller.